Contraz/demosys-py/docs/source/effects.rst

 Resource loading is baked into the effect class it self.
 Methods are inherited from the base ``Effect`` class such as ``get_shader`` and ``get_texture``.

+Remember that you can also create global resource directories for all the effects in your projects as well.
+This can be achieved by configuring resource finders in :doc:`settings`.

 The Effect Module
 ^^^^^^^^^^^^^^^^^